learnk8s/learnk8s.io/_blog/why-kube/index.md

 But there's more.

 Kubernetes has a killer feature that's usually forgotten or dismissed.

+## Kubernetes as an API layer over your data centre

 Everything you do in Kubernetes is one API call away from you.